 Beethoven was champing at the bit in general against Haydn, and later reported that he learned nothing from him.
 By the time Haydn died in 1809, however, the mature Beethoven had fully acknowledged his mentorship.

-A successful symphonic start
+2 April 1800: a successful symphonic start

 The premiere of Beethoven’s Symphony No. 1 at Vienna’s Burgtheater was described by one reviewer as ‘the most interesting concert in a long time’.
 Beethoven was fast becoming the most sought-after young musician in Vienna, admired for his remarkable piano playing and, in particular, his improvisations.

 He was ambitious, organised and canny, working hard to produce saleable works.
 He was also at ease in the city’s aristocratic salons and mixed in princely circles, some of whom believed that his ‘van’ indicated he was of noble extraction.
 Among his pupils was the young Countess Josephine Deym, née Brunsvik.

 6 October 1802: a painful realisation